A GUIDE TO BEER

 TYPES OF BEER

-Stout or Porter – famously perfected in Dublin, stouts are dark in colour and typically rich and creamy in texture.
+Stout or Porter – famously perfected in Dublin by Guinness, stouts are dark in colour and typically rich and creamy in texture.
 Top fermentation and the use of unmalted, roasted barley deliver cereal and coffee notes and lend to its darker character.

 Porter is slightly different, holding more fruit-forward characteristics; top fermentation is also used but a porter will normally have a lighter body and drier finish to a stout.